Prenatal Pilates FAQs.

 Absolutely!
 Around 80% of our Prenatal course attendees have never done Pilates before (or maybe just a class or two).
 Although the equipment can look intimidating, the springs actually make exercises both more challenging AND easier.
 No matter where your fitness lies, Pilates can be completely adjusted to you!
 Our small class sizes mean lots of individual attention so you truly are in safe hands.

-If you have any questions that we haven't answered please don't hesitate to get in touch with our friendly reception staff by calling 07 3706 3407 or emailing [email protected].
-We would love to help you have your healthiest pregnancy possible.
+If you have any questions not answered here, call us on 07 3706 3407 or email [email protected] — we'd love to help you have your healthiest pregnancy possible.
+To book, use the link below.